 Once you have meaningful savings, you can explore new occupations, spend more time with family, or launch your own initiative.
 You might even be able to start a personal finance blog that gains a modest following!

-10. You learn how to be independent.
+10. You learn how to be independent on Wall Street.

-Because you're so used to eating what you kill, you no longer rely on anybody to survive.
 Independence allows other people to live their lives the way they want without having you be their responsibility.

 Assuming you finally leave, or have enough time to spend with your family, the money you make can be used to secure your family's financial future – maybe even multi-generational financial security.
 The one thing about having money is not stressing as much about money.